- Not Overly Crowded With Tourist

 That’s enough reason to visit.
 But wait!
 There’s more.
 Matak Canyon’s perfect for outdoor adventures.
 Spread across the Canyon are dozens of caves and two sheer chasms.
 Adventurers spend their time on boat cruises, kayaking, and hikes.

 This epic Canyon – in Northern Macedonia – is less than an hour away from Skopje, making it one of the best day trips from the capital.

 It is one of the best day trips in the country.
-And a perfect stop for whether you are traveling solo or with a family.
+And a perfect stop for whether you are traveling solo or family travel on a budget.
 So let’s explore all the things there are to see and do when traveling to Matak Canyon.

 Northern Macedonia doesn’t have a great tourism infrastructure.
 But because Matka Canyon‘s a popular site, you won’t have a problem.